 David H. Sachs, MD, graduated from Harvard College in 1963, summa cum laude, with a Bachelor of Arts in chemistry, in 1964 with a DES in organic chemistry from the University of Paris and in 1968 with a Doctor of Medicine, magna cum laude, from Harvard Medical School.

 From 1968 to 1970, Dr. Sachs trained as a surgical intern and research fellow in transplantation at Massachusetts General Hospital.
 He then moved to the National Institutes of Health, where he developed a program in transplantation research.
 In 1991, he returned to Mass General as director of the Transplantation Biology Research Center, now known as the CTS, and the first Paul S. Russell/Warner-Lambert Professor of Surgery at Harvard Medical School.

 Dr. Sachs has published more than 700 articles in scientific journals.
 His research achievements include:

-Dr. Sachs is one of the three North American editors of Transplantation and was the founding editor of Xenotransplantation.
+Dr. Sachs was one of the three North American editors of Transplantation from 1997 to 2015 and was the founding editor of Xenotransplantation.

 Dr. Sachs was elected to the Institute of Medicine of the National Academy of Sciences in 1996.
 He has received the Jean Borel Award in Transplantation, the ASTP/Novartis Established Investigator Award, The Medical Foundation Award and the Roche Ernest Hodge Memorial Award (formerly called the Roche AST Distinguished Achievement Award), the highest award bestowed by the American Society of Transplantation.
 Dr. Sachs was awarded an Honorary Degree from University of Nantes, France (2006), the Martin Prize for Excellence in Clinical Research (2009) and the Starzl Prize (2011).
 In 2014, Dr. Sachs was awarded the Medawar Prize by The Transplantation Society.